How to Enunciate: Speak for Success Lesson 1

 Stand in front of a mirror and watch yourself while you say, “I’m going to have to rethink that bid”.
 See how your lips purse and retract when you say “go-ing”?
 See how your lips jut out to pronounce the “b” in “bid”?
 This one sentence is a real face workout.

 Say the rest of the sentences out loud, watching yourself speak in the mirror.
 Now say them all again, slowing down your rate of speech and exaggerating the facial movements.

 This week, you should have a mirror session of five minutes every day.
 You’ll immediately notice that this practice will carry over into your normal speaking life, causing you to be more conscious of the way you speak and speak more clearly.

 Speech Exercise: Enlist a Speech Monitor

-Because it’s so hard to perform naturally when we’re focusing on speaking well, the best way to determine whether or not we’re enunciating properly when we speak and stop slurring and mumbling is to enlist a speech monitor.
+It’s more difficult to perform naturally when you’re focusing on speaking well.
+The best way to determine whether or not you’re enunciating properly when you speak, and to stop slurring and mumbling, is to enlist a speech monitor.

-It’s a lot easier for someone else to pick up on our sloppy speech habits than to hear ourselves.
-For convenience, choose someone that lives with you (spouse, child, or roommate), explain that you’re working on your enunciation, and ask him or her to tell you whenever you drop a G or don’t speak clearly.
+It’s a lot easier for someone else to pick up on your sloppy speech habits than to hear it yourself.
+For convenience, choose someone that lives with you (spouse, child, or roommate), explain that you’re working on your enunciation, and ask them to tell you whenever you drop a G or don’t speak clearly.
 Keep track of how often your speech monitor tells you you’ve committed this speech offense.

 What you should see, as you continue to practice speaking clearly, is the number of times your speech monitor hears you speaking sloppily decrease.

-Ready for the pressure situation?
-Ask someone who works with you regularly to be a speech monitor.
+If you want to turn up the pressure, ask someone who works with you regularly to be a speech monitor.

 The Benefits of Learning How to Speak Clearly